BiologicalRecordsCentre/RangeChangeSims/README.md

 ###Overview
 ---------

-This project contains all the scripts require to recreate the data and analyses present in the paper Isaac *et al* (2014).
+This project contains all the scripts required to recreate the data and analyses present in the paper Isaac *et al* (2014).
 Range change simulations. *This Journal* xxx-xxx.
 In this paper we use simulated recording data to test methods of estimating range change under a range of recording scenarios.

 ###How do I run this myself?
 ---------------------------